OrchardCMS/OrchardCore/src/docs/reference/modules/DynamicCache/README.md

 `{% shape "menu", alias: "alias:main-menu", cache_id: "main-menu", cache_fixed_duration: "00:05:00", cache_tag: "alias:main-menu" %}`

-To cache a contentitem shape in a liquid template, you could use this markup:
+To cache a content item shape in a liquid template, you could use this markup:

 `{% contentitem alias: "alias:main-menu", cache_id: "main-menu", cache_fixed_duration: "00:05:00", cache_tag: "alias:main-menu" %}`

 ### Liquid cache block

 The liquid `cache` block can be used to cache sections of markup. `cache` blocks can be nested.

 #### Arguments

 | Liquid Attribute | Description | Required |
 | --------- | ----------- | ----------- |
 | `id` | The identifier of the cached shape. | Yes (this is the default first argument --- no need to explicitly specify the name of this argument.)  |